Data retrieval¶

 file:

-The ACC_LEVEL variable defines the default level of data access in the project.
-It can be public or only accessible to logged in users (login or group).
-Login is more of a theoretical option, usually group is used in this case.
+The ACC_LEVEL variable defines the default data access level in the project.
+It can be public or only accessible to logged-in users (login or group).
+Login is more of a theoretical option; usually, a group is used instead.

-MOD_LEVEL is the control for modifying data in a similar way to above.
+MOD_LEVEL is the control for modifying data, similar to the above.
 If MOD_LEVEL is public, then anyone can modify the data without logging in!

 If the data access (ACC_LEVEL)/download and modify (MOD_LEVEL) levels are “group”, then we will have additional control options in the